stertooy/TwistedConjugacy/README.md

 - AutoDoc (version >= 2018.02.14)

 It is, however, recommended to install Polycyclic version >= 2.16, to avoid some known bugs which could lead to wrong results.
+It is also recommended to install the computer algebra system PARI/GP.